 Common, effective preventive measures include:

-• Keeping your technology in a drying device when not in use
+- Keeping your technology in a dry device when not in use